defi-wonderland/handbook/sites/ef/docs/wallet/signature-derivation.md

 ### The mechanism, a four step protocol

 Before diving in, it is helpful to define a few key terms.
 The user's **Master Seed** is the primary secret (typically a BIP-39 mnemonic) that must never leave the wallet.
 From this, we use a **Dedicated Path** (a unique BIP-44 path) to derive a private key whose public address we will call the **Privileged-Access Address**.
-The core of the protocol involves transforming entropy from this address and a signature into a final **`appSecret`** for the application.
+The core of the protocol involves transforming cryptographic values from this address and a signature into a final **`appSecret`** for the application.

 ### Step 1, deriving the undiscoverable address